-A single IRQ host interrupt output signal is shared by all enabled interrupt conditions having bits set in the four Interrupt Output Enable Registers (hardware, BC, RT and SMT).
+A single IRQ host interrupt output signal is shared by all enabled interrupt conditions having bits set in the three Interrupt Output Enable Registers (hardware, BC and RT).
 Multiple interrupt-causing events can occur simultaneously, so single or simultaneous interrupt events can assert the IRQ host interrupt output.

-When the host receives an \overline{IRQ} signal from the device, it identifies the event(s) that triggered the interrupt.
+When the host receives an IRQ signal from the device, it identifies the event(s) that triggered the interrupt.
 Section 9.5 describes two methods for identifying the interrupt source(s).
-One scheme uses the three low order bits in the "Hardware Pending Interrupt Register (0x0006)" to indicate when BC, RT and SMT interrupts occur.
-When BCIP (BC Interrupt Pending) bit 0 is set in the "Hardware Pending Interrupt Register (0x0007)" contains a nonzero value and may be read next to identify the specific BC interrupt event(s).
+One scheme uses the three low order bits in the "Hardware Pending Interrupt Register (0x0006)" to indicate when BC and RT interrupts occur.
+When BCIP (BC Interrupt Pending) bit 0 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Bus Controller (BC) Pending Interrupt Register (0x0007)" contains a nonzero value and may be read next to identify the specific BC interrupt event(s).
 Or, the host can directly interrogate the Interrupt Count & Log Address Register, followed by the Interrupt Log Buffer.
-Data sheet section 9.5 has a detailed description.
+Data sheet "9.5.
+Hardware Interrupt Behavior" has a detailed description.